Revansh1894/Finance-projects/README.md

 # Finance-projects
-Shivji here.
-Here are python implementations of various concepts I learned through FRM curriculum and other sources.
-Hope you find it helpful.
+I learned these concepts of Risk Analysis, Trading and Quant Research through FRM curriculum and other sources.To learn about them in a deeper sense and implement them in Python coding, I did the following projects.